sudipti17/ragie-python/README.md

 - Ingest documents (structured/unstructured) with optional metadata for flexible filtering
 - Retrieve high-quality context using semantic search, optional reranking, and metadata filters
 - Plug in out-of-the-box connectors (Google Drive, Notion, Confluence, and more)
-- Build reliable, scalable RAG apps fast — without managing vector databases, chunking, or pipelines yourself
+- Build reliable, scalable RAG apps fast without managing vector databases, chunking, or pipelines yourself

 ## Why RAGIE?

 - **Speed to value** – Go from zero to a functioning RAG system in minutes — no infrastructure to manage.
+- **Speed to value** – Go from zero to a functioning RAG system in minutes no infrastructure to manage.
 - **Quality retrieval** – Metadata filters and optional reranking improve precision and relevance.
 - **Secure by design** – Bearer-token auth and server-side security for enterprise use cases.
 - **Flexible ingestion** – Many file types supported; update documents or metadata independently.